HaverGames/HaverGames.github.io/index.md

 Chapter B: Cameo Games Hyper and Hybrid casual apps Privacy Policy
 -------
-Cameo Games Privacy Policy outlines our practices for handling personal data of users engaging with Crazy Labs Apps and those above 16 as confirmed through an age gate in our Children Apps.
+Cameo Games Privacy Policy outlines our practices for handling personal data of users engaging with Cameo Games Apps and those above 16 as confirmed through an age gate in our Children Apps.
 Apps in Chapter B refers to sections available solely to verified users over 16.

 **Section 6 Data Processing**
 ------